severian42/GraphRAG-Local-UI/README.md

 Welcome to **GraphRAG Local with Ollama and Interactive UI**!
 This is an adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag), tailored to support local models using Ollama and featuring a new interactive user interface.

-*NOTE: The app gained traction much quicker than I anticipated so I am trying to get any found bugs fixed and suggested improvements integrated.
-Right now it is fully functional, tested only on my Mac Studio M2 for now.
+*NOTE: The app gained traction much quicker than I anticipated so I am working to get any found bugs fixed and suggested improvements integrated.
+Right now it is fully functional, tested only on my Mac Studio M2 though.
 I am trying to be fluid with the adjustments and so will try to update at least every few hours when possible.

 Changes being made right now: